adaapp/primers-portfolio-jamesspencer19/README.md

 Primer 6 required me to process the records stored in a csv and then display them as a formatted, aligned and evenly spaced table.
 I approached this in a similar way to primer 5 by storing the contents of the csv in a 2d vector.
 And then comparing each entry in the csv to one another until I found the longest one.
 Then using ```setw()``` and the buffer to format my table.

 #### Reflection (as well as issues, challenges & resolutions)
 For Primer 6 I spent the majority of my time understanding sample code for the proccesses that were taken to format the data in the employee CSV file into the table that is displayed for the user.
-I then tried to optimise the code by separating where the user is displayed the table into a separate function however this led to various errors and I had to revert my code back to the sample.
+I then optimised the code by separating where the user is displayed the table into a separate function, which takes in the vector and the widths.

 ### Primer 7 - Sleep Timer
 For Primer 6 I created a C++ program that blocked further execution (in seconds, based on the value) of a passed parameter when called.
 To complete this I used the standard function```::sleep_for(std::chrono::seconds(seconds))```.
 This meant that the thread was paused for the given amount of time in seconds.